brevzin/cpp_proposals/2561_operator_try/operator-try.md

 # Revision History

 The title of [@P2561R0] was `operator??`, but isn't actually proposing that token, so it's not the best title.
-Likewise, `error_propagation_traits` is a bad name for the collection of functionality for the same reason that the paper described `try` as being a bad spelling for the operator. `has_value` has been renamed to `has_value`, since that's actually what we name that facility everywhere.
+Likewise, `try_traits` is a bad name for the collection of functionality for the same reason that the paper described `try` as being a bad spelling for the operator. `is_ok` has been renamed to `has_value`, since that's actually what we name that facility everywhere.
 A few other details added in addition to the two renames.

 # Preface